yswery/PHP-DNS-SERVER/README.md

 ==============

 This is an Authoritative DNS Server written in pure PHP.
-It will listen to DNS request on the default port (Default: port 53) and give answers about any donamin that it has DNS records for.
+It will listen to DNS request on the default port (Default: port 53) and give answers about any domain that it has DNS records for.
 This class can be used to give DNS responses dynamically based on your pre-existing PHP code.

 Support Record Types